HISTORY OF GLOBALIZATION

 Course contents summary

-Selected chapters from Globalization in historical perspective, ed. by M.D.
+(1) F. Marks, The Origins of the Modern World Economy.
+A Global and Ecological Narrative from the Fifteenth to the Twenty-first Century, (2nd edition) Oxford: Rowman & Littlefield Publishers, 2007; (2) Globalization in historical perspective, ed. by M.D.
 Bordo, A.M.
 Taylor, and J.G.
-Williamson, National Bureau of Economic Research-The University of Chicago Press, Chicago-London, 2003, plus a number of integrative readings.
+Williamson, National Bureau of Economic Research-The University of Chicago Press, Chicago-London, 2003.

 Lectures, integrated by guided discussions and practical tests